 Abington Middle School promotes an environment where honesty is valued; students who cheat compromise that environment.
 Furthermore, to provide the best possible education for each individual student, it is important that a student's work reflects his/her best effort.
-Cheating in any form significantly impairs the teacher's capacity to accurately assess or assist the student's academic progress. seriously hinders the ability of a teacher to diagnose or remediate the work of a student.
+Cheating seriously hinders the ability of a teacher to diagnose or remediate the work of a student.
 Therefore, cheating will not be tolerated and will be addressed in the following manner:

-- 1. Teachers will clearly outline spell out what constitutes cheating in all areas where the definition is not clear (e.g., plagiarism, homework, group work, etc.).
-Each department/team will be responsible for defining acceptable work habits and communicating that information to students. - 2.
-Generally, cheating constitutes:
+1. Teachers will clearly spell out what constitutes cheating in all areas where the definition is not clear (e.g., plagiarism, homework, group work, etc.).
+Each department/team will be responsible for defining acceptable work habits and communicating that information to students.

+2. Generally, cheating constitutes: